mbr/pgdb-rs/README.md

 # pgdb-rs

-A small rust crate that allow easy creation and running of temporary Postgres databases, typically used for unit tests or similar things.
+A small Rust to create and run ephemeral Postgres databases, typically used as unit test fixtures.

 ## Quick start

-If a regular postgres database including tools like `initdb` is available on the path at runtime, the default convenience function can be used:
+Tests requiring a fresh database (but not cluster) instance can use `db_fixture`:

 ```rust
 let db_uri = pgdb::db_fixture();